 Sexual harassment is a common form of gender discrimination.
 Title VII prohibits sexual harassment in the workplace.
 Providing examples is the clearest way to define harassment.
 The following are common types of sexual harassment:

 - Your supervisor pressures you for sexual contact by threatening a negative consequence (like a demotion or termination) or offering a positive consequence (like a promotion or a bonus) and/or

-- 2. You have been subjected to severe or pervasive harassment by way of crude, sexually charged language and/or sexual touchings.
+- You are subjected to severe or pervasive sexually charged language and/or sexual touchings at work.

 Every federal statute that prohibits discrimination in the workplace has an anti-retaliation provision.
 As such, it is unlawful for an employee to be retaliated against for opposing perceived discrimination or participating in an EEOC investigation regarding such discrimination.
 In other words, if you believe you were discriminated against and you complained to your supervisor about such discrimination and then the employer took an adverse employment action against you because of that report, that retaliatory act is unlawful.
 The same is true for co-workers who report discrimination or otherwise provide information regarding discrimination on behalf of a fellow employee.
 If you successfully demonstrate that your employer unlawfully retaliated against you, you are entitled to lost wages, compensatory and punitive damages (that may be capped depending on the number of employees), and attorneys’ fees.

 - Sick or disabled and trying to work?

 - Pregnant and demoted or fired?

 - Not paid the same as your coworker?

 - Leaving your employer and negotiating a severance package?

 - Have you blown the whistle on your public employer?